apo6677/university_database/README.md

 # university_database
-a university database that helps with university administration
+A university database in PostgreSQL that helps with university administration.
+This projected was part of a Database Management Systems (DBMS) course assignment in 2023